-CHESHIRE, Conn., Feb 25, 2009 (BUSINESS WIRE) -- Alexion Pharmaceuticals, Inc., (Nasdaq:ALXN) today announced that the Australian Government's Therapeutic Goods Administration has approved the use of Soliris(R) (eculizumab) for the treatment of all patients in Australia with paroxysmal nocturnal hemoglobinuria (PNH), a rare, debilitating and life-threatening blood disorder defined by chronic red blood cell destruction, or hemolysis.
-Soliris is the first therapy approved in Australia for the treatment of PNH.
+CHESHIRE, Conn., Apr 01, 2009 (BUSINESS WIRE) -- Alexion Pharmaceuticals, Inc., (Nasdaq: ALXN) today announced that it has submitted a New Drug Application (NDA) for Soliris? (eculizumab) as a treatment for patients with paroxysmal nocturnal hemoglobinuria (PNH) to Japan's Pharmaceuticals and Medical Devices Agency (PMDA).
+PNH is a rare, debilitating and life-threatening blood disorder defined by chronic red blood cell destruction, or hemolysis.